-Let’s talk a bit about the idea and the underlying concept of Caching on websites.
-We’ll describe what Cache is, explain why it’s essential for WordPress sites, and explore the various types of Cache for websites and web applications.
+Let’s talk about the idea and the underlying concept of caching on websites.
+In this post, we’ll describe what cache is, explain why it’s essential for WordPress sites, and explore the various types of cache used across websites and web applications.
 Let’s get started…

 What is Caching?